Registration details can be found in the TLD reference chart.

 In order to activate a .IT domain, you must provide at least two functional nameservers.
 Nameservers can be provided when registering the .IT domain or when activating the .IT domain.
 All DNS zones must be configured beforehand.
-The IT registry checks the DNS requirements at registration and if that fails, will continue checking for 5 days.
-If, after 30 days, the DNS requirements are not met, the IT registry will delete the domain.

 The following DNS requirements must be pre-configured for any domain name registered:

 - The servers’ IP addresses must be static and correspond to those actually associated with them.

 - The first nameserver must be the same as indicated in the Server of Authority (SOA) record of the domain name.

 - A CNAME must not be associated with the domain name.